 I have been to London to see Doug & Doreen

-Yes I know it is a poor parody of the popular nursery rhyme, but I could not resist mentioning it here about my second visit to London a few months after our marriage.
+Yes, I know it is a poor parody of the popular nursery rhyme, but I could not resist mentioning it here about my second visit to London a few months after our marriage.
 I and Missus were going to Swiss Alps, and as London was our entry point to Europe, we decided to spend a few days there.
-Only the Queen was too busy to meet us, hence we visited Doreen and Doug in the London suburbs once our tourist guide-book prescribed dose of London darshan was over.
+Only the Queen was too busy to meet us, hence we visited Doreen and Doug in the London suburbs once our tourist guide-book prescribed a dose of London darshan was over.

-How we landed at home of Doreen and Doug is an interesting story in itself.
+How we landed at the home of Doreen and Doug is an interesting story in itself.
 I was talking to Dr. Ram Gandhi an eminent pediatrician and a founding member of ISOCS, or Indian Society of Cacti & Succulents, and mentioned that I am planning to visit Kew Gardens to check their cacti collections.
 He mentioned that Kew is great, but if I want to see a personal cacti collection I must visit Doreen and Doug in suburbs if I want to see really good cacti collection in London.
 I have heard a lot about Doug and his skills in ISOCS meetings about growing cacti and decided to pay him and Doreen a visit after seeing Kew Gardens.
-I was pretty sure he will give me some good tips to care of my cacti plants ,(yes this was just a few months after our marriage) well dear reader what can I say I am like that only, totally crazy about thorny plants (T is not silent here, unlike in pteridophytes).
+I was pretty sure he will give me some good tips to care for my cacti plants ,(yes this was just a few months after our marriage) well dear reader what can I say I am like that only, totally crazy about thorny plants (T is not silent here, unlike in pteridophytes).

 “Oh No we are fine, I have been to India many times, so don’t need anything.”
 She said.